keboola/connection-docs/components/extractors/other/aws-cur-reports/index.md

 ## Output Table

-The output schema is described in our [official documentation](https://docs.aws.amazon.com/cur/latest/userguide/data-dictionary.html).
+The output schema follows the structure described in the [official AWS documentation](https://docs.aws.amazon.com/cur/latest/userguide/data-dictionary.html).

 Keep in mind that **the result column names are modified to match the KBC Storage column name requirements**: